SKB-CGN/ioBroker.energiefluss/README.md

 ## Custom Elements / Benutzerderfinierte Elemente
 ![Description / Beschreibung](doc/custom_elements.png)

+## Icons
+Please have a look into the Wiki
+Bitte ins Wiki schauen

 ## Changelog
 <!--
 	Placeholder for the next version (at the beginning of the line):